 - Ease pain and other musculoskeletal issues

-Currently, the Osher Center for Integrative Medicine does not offer neurofeedback for ADD or ADHD.
+We currently do not offer neurofeedback for ADD or ADHD.
 The UCSF Center for Pelvic Physiology provides specialized training for incontinence and pelvic floor disorders.

 Biofeedback is non-invasive, and may be an option for pregnant patients or people who can't tolerate medications for their conditions.